Coherent multiple-antenna block-fading channels at finite blocklength: Preliminary results

 Therefore, among jointly Gaussian $\mat X$ the i.i.d. $X_{i,j}$ is the unique caid. \item There exist non-Gaussian caids if and only if $\PP[\rank \mat{H} \ge \min(n_t,T)] = 0$. \end{enumerate} \end{theorem}

-\begin{remark}(Special case of rank-1 $\mat H$) In the case when $n_t>1$ and $n_r=1$ (or more generally, $\rank \mat H\le 1$ a.s.), there is not only a multitude of caids, but in fact those can have non-trivial correlations between different entries of $\mat X$ (and this is ruled out by~\eqref{eq:rk2_caid} for all other cases).
-As an example, for $n_t=T=2$ case, the set of jointly Gaussian caids is given by
+\begin{remark}(Special case of rank-1 $H$) In the MISO case when $n_t>1$ and $n_r=1$ (or more generally, $\rank \mat H\le 1$ a.s.), there is not only a multitude of caids, but in fact they can have non-trivial correlations between entries of $\mat X$ (and this is ruled out by~\eqref{eq:rk2_caid} for all other cases).
+As an example, for the $n_t=T=2$ case, any of the following random matrix-inputs $X$ (parameterized by $\rho\in[-1,1]$) is a Gaussian caid:

-where $\xi_1,\xi_2,\xi_3,\xi_4 \sim \matn(0,1)$ iid.
+where $\xi_1,\xi_2,\xi_3,\xi_4 \sim \matn(0,1)$ i.i.d..
 In particular, there are caids for which not all entries of $\mat X$ are pairwise independent. \end{remark} \begin{remark}Another way to state conditions~\eqref{eq:row1}-\eqref{eq:row2} is: all elements in a row (resp. column) are pairwise independent $\sim \mathcal{N}(0,\frac{P}{n_t})$ and each $2\times 2$ minor has antipodal correlation for the two diagonals.
-In particular, if $\mat{X}$ is caid, then $\mat{X}^T$ and any submatrix of $\mat{X}$ are caids too (for different $n_t$ and $T$). \end{remark}
+In particular, if $\mat{X}$ is a caid, then $\mat{X}^T$ and any submatrix of $\mat{X}$ are caids too (for different $n_t$ and $T$). \end{remark}

-\begin{proof} We will rely repeatedly on the following observations: \begin{enumerate} \item if $A,B$ are two random vectors in $\mreals^n$ then and for any $v\in\mreals^n$ we have
+\begin{proof} We will rely repeatedly on the following observations: \begin{enumerate} \item if $A,B$ are two random vectors in $\mreals^n$ then for any $v\in\mreals^n$ we have

 This is easy to show by computing characteristic functions. \item If $A,B$ are two random vectors in $\mreals^n$ independent of $Z \sim \matn(0, I_n)$, then